Updated: Oct 18, 2020

 I draw the blinds.

-Carly Madison Taylor is an MFA fellow at Chapman University, where she studies creative non-fiction and poetry.
-She earned her BA in Creative Writing and Dance Studies from Knox College in 2016.
-More of her work can be found at Rag Queen Periodical and HerStry Blog, and she’s on Twitter @carma_t and Instagram @car_ma_t.
+Carly Madison Taylor has previously studied creative non-fiction and poetry, and they earned their BA in Creative Writing and Dance Studies from Knox College in 2016.
+More of their work can be found at Rag Queen Periodical and HerStry Blog.
+Find them on Twitter: @carma_t and Instagram: @car_ma_t.